 You don’t always notice when enamel wears off your teeth You don’t always feel pain or temperature sensitivity, but there are signs of tooth decay that you can see, such as:

 - A hole that’s noticeable, especially in a front tooth

 - Searing pain when biting down on something hard

 Your dentist open Sunday immediately notices when the enamel begins to thin.
 He provides you with instructions to slow down the tooth decay progression, because lifestyle and your home oral care habits can make a big difference in how you cure tooth decay.

 Sugar, starch and sticky food cling to tooth enamel, providing food for bacteria.
 The result is acid that wears away the protective enamel if not removed quickly.
 The acid destroys tooth enamel.
 Once the enamel is gone, the next layer on your teeth, the dentin, is breached and decay sets in.
 Dentin is even less resistant to harmful acid than enamel, allowing the acid to spread beyond the initial decayed tooth to one or more nearby teeth.

 Dentists Open on Saturday Cure Tooth Decay

-Our dental team in the Yonkers provide an array of treatments to cure tooth decay.
+Our dental team at dentistry center in Yonkers, NY provides an array of treatments to cure tooth decay.
 The sooner you begin tooth decay treatment, the easier it is, but it’s never too late to try to save your natural teeth.
 Some tooth decay treatment solutions include:

 - When your Sunday dentist first notices a slight wearing away of enamel, he can apply fluoride treatments that can help restore the enamel on your teeth.